Canceling Private Mortgage Insurance

-For loans closed since July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes below 78 percent of your purchase price � but not when the borrower earns 22 percent equity.
-(Certain "higher risk" loan programs are excluded.)
-But you have the right to cancel PMI yourself (for mortgage loans closed after July 1999) at the point your equity gets to 20 percent, regardless of the original price of purchase.
+For loans made after July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes below 78 percent of the purchase price � but not when the borrower earns 22 percent equity.
+(Some "higher risk" mortgage loans are excluded.)
+But if your equity rises to 20% (regardless of the original purchase price), you have the right to cancel the PMI (for a loan that after July 1999).

 Do your homework